 Considered to be the third-largest Orthodox cathedral in the world (coming in the right after the Romanian People’s Salvation Church in Bucharest and the Church of St Sava in Belgrade), the Alexander Nevsky Cathedral is actually one of the fifty largest Christian churches in the entire world.

 With construction originally beginning in 1882 and completed in 1912, the church was officially consecrated in 1924.
 Constructed in the Neo-Byzantine style and designed by architect Alexander Pomerantsev, the Alexander Nevsky Cathedral is a truly spectacular building from the inside out.
 Noted for its impressive domes and beautiful facades, it can house 500 worshippers simultaneously.

 So if you’re looking for an iconic landmark not to miss in Bulgaria, make sure to visit the beautiful Alexander Nevsky Cathedral in Sofia.

 #2 Boyana Church, Sofia

 Inscribed as a UNESCO heritage site in 1979, it is famous mostly due to its 89 scenes with 240 human images depicted on the church walls.
-The frescoes date from the 11th, 12th, and 13th centuries, but the world fame comes from 1259 ones, which the exceptional achievements of medieval Bulgarian culture.
-UNESCO considers this site “one of the most complete and perfectly preserved monuments of east European medieval art.”
+The frescoes date from the 11th, 12th, and 13th centuries, but the world fame comes from the 1259 ones, which are the exceptional achievements of medieval Bulgarian culture.
+UNESCO considers this site “one of the most complete and perfectly preserved monuments of East European medieval art.”

 #3 The Ancient Theatre of Philippopolis in Plovdiv